01 of 03

 Before you begin choosing the right house color, start out with helpful resources.
 With a home color visualizing tool, it’s important to get the basics right.
 For instance, consider the size of your home when planning on painting its exterior.
 The size can influence whether dark or light colors are more appropriate.
 As a general rule of thumb, light colors will make your house appear larger and will be more affected by different light conditions, whereas dark shades can make your property appear smaller and help it blend with the surroundings.

 Also, when choosing a color scheme, make sure to consider the architecture of the house and the neighborhood context.
-While you don’t have to strictly adhere to the guidelines, don’t stray too far from the rule book to achieve the most pleasing look.Continue to 2 of 3 below.
+While you don’t have to adhere to the guidelines strictly, don’t stray too far from the rule book to achieve the most pleasing look.Continue to 2 of 3 below.

 02 of 03